alopezrivera/OneNoteExporter/README.md

 ![OneNote test note along Org Mode and markdown exports](test/test.png)

-You can see the actual test results in the `test` directory (Word file to which the test note was exported, and Org Mode and markdown conversion).
-I have attempted to identify all unsupported syntax, you can see it as it you would in OneNote in the Word file, and the export (failures) in the Org Mode and markdown files.
+You can see the actual test results in the [`test` directory](https://github.com/alopezrivera/owo/tree/master/test) (as well as the Word file to which the test note was exported).
+I have attempted to identify all unsupported syntax, which can see it as it you would in OneNote at the bottom of the [test Word file](https://github.com/alopezrivera/owo/blob/master/test/test.docx), and the respective export (failure) in the [Org Mode](https://github.com/alopezrivera/owo/blob/master/test/owo-test.org) and [markdown](https://github.com/alopezrivera/owo/blob/master/test/owo-test.md) conversions.

 As you can see in the image above, the Markup Packs shipping for Org Mode and markdown (`OrgPack1` and `MarkdownPack1` respectively) will give your notes: